Wudker/S.M.U/README.md

 # S.M.U. – Custom RLC Component Meter

-## Description

-S.M.U. is a custom-built RLC component meter developed for measuring resistance, capacitance and inductance of common electronic components.
-The project originated from the need for a convenient way to test coils and passive components during electronics prototyping.

-The measurement process is intentionally simple: the user selects the component type, places it into the measurement connector and starts the measurement.

-The project combines analog measurement circuits, signal processing and embedded software into a single portable device.

-## Features

-* Resistance measurement
-* Capacitance measurement
-* Inductance measurement
-* Automatic range switching
-* Custom measurement algorithms
-* OLED user interface
-* Custom PCB
-* Battery-powered operation

-## Hardware

-* Raspberry Pi Pico
-* SSD1306 OLED display
-* LM339 comparator
-* Analog measurement circuits
-* Custom PCB
-* Li-Ion power supply

-## Measurement methods

-### Resistance

-Resistance measurement is based on a voltage divider and reference resistors.

-### Capacitance

-Capacitance is measured using the RC time constant method by detecting the discharge time to approximately 37% of the initial voltage.

-### Inductance

-Inductance measurement is based on LC resonance and frequency analysis using a comparator and oscillation counting.

-## Software

-* C/C++
-* ADC measurements
-* Frequency measurement
-* Signal processing
-* User interface control
+S.M.U. is a portable RLC meter based on the Raspberry Pi Pico, developed for testing coils and passive components during electronics prototyping.
+Resistance is measured using a voltage divider, capacitance through RC discharge timing to approximately 37% of the initial voltage, and inductance through LC resonance and frequency analysis.
+Custom measurement algorithms and automatic range switching process the signals, while an SSD1306 OLED presents the results.
+The device combines analog measurement circuits, embedded software, a custom PCB and Li-Ion power supply in a single enclosure.

-## Challenges
+## Technologies

-Main development challenges:

-* extending the measurement range,
-* reducing measurement error at high resistance values,
-* reliable oscillation detection,
-* improving measurement stability,
-* optimizing analog measurement circuits.
+`Raspberry Pi Pico` `C/C++` `ADC measurements` `RC time constant` `LC resonance` `LM339 comparator` `SSD1306 OLED` `Custom PCB` `Li-Ion battery`

-## Current status
+## Usage and development status

-Working prototype built and tested.

-Future improvements:

-* improved accuracy,
-* better auto-ranging,
-* higher measurement stability,
-* redesigned analog front-end.
+Select resistance, capacitance or inductance mode, place the unpowered component in the measurement connector and start the measurement.
+Capacitors should always be fully discharged before being connected.
+The prototype has been built and tested; future improvements include increased accuracy, more reliable auto-ranging, improved stability and a redesigned analog front-end.